Psmths/windows-forensic-artifacts/execution/shimcache.md

 # ShimCache / Application Compatibility Cache
 ShimCache is a registry artifact of the application compatibility database to provide backwards-compatibility between operating system versions.
+It may provide forensic evidence of execution on a system.

 ### Behavioral Indications
  - [x] Behavioral - Execution (TA0002)